albertvisser/hotkeys/readme.rst

 I started out using a csv file for the keyboard definitions and other settings, because tools like this one did that too I guess.
-Later I found it a bit too complicated so I simplifed it and switched to a json format.
+Later I found it a bit too complicated so I simplified it and switched to a json format (for the tool itself as well as for the plugin keydef data).
-No need or want to make this configurable.

 Requirements